Lukk17/TransactionDecorator/README.md

 Project structure for development you can see [here](#structure-for-development) and for installing [here](#structure-of-folders-and-files-after-installation-which-are-required-for-app-to-work)

+`src` folder should be marked as "Sources Root" in IDE (that way imports will be correctly visible by IDE)

 Run configurations for IDE are stored in `.run` folder.
 You can find ones for:
  * direct launch app via python script